BattuNarayana/git-glance/README.md

 ### ► Get The Application

-Access the latest release for developers and users on the GitHub Releases page
+Access the latest release for developers and users on the [**GitHub Releases page](https://github.com/BattuNarayana/git-glance/releases)**.

 ---